 Dynamic presenter and Financial Adviser Tahei Simpson provides whānau with the keys to unlock their future and encourages first steps onto the property market.
-Available On Demand only.
+Wednesdays, 1.00pm (R), and On Demand.

 Q: My partner and I live in Auckland and do not own a home – but would like to have our own place to hand down to the kids.
 Auckland house prices dictate that we’d never have the funds to purchase here – and we need to keep renting here while the kids are at school, and so they’re close to their Mum who shares custody.
 What sort of deposit would we typically need for a first home – is it the same as an ‘investor’ (40%?) because we may have to rent it out for a couple of years until we could occupy?
 Would we be able to use our kiwisaver towards the deposit?
 This would be a first home for the both of us.